PinewoodPip/epip/docs/hotbar-standalone.md

 ## Context Menu

-Right click a row to open up a context menu where you can perform multiple handy operations, such as clearing it, moving a group of slots to the sides (great for insert new spells inbetween!) or saving/loading a preset.
+Right click a row to open up a context menu where you can perform multiple handy operations, such as clearing it, moving a group of slots to the sides (great for inserting new spells inbetween!) or saving/loading a preset.

 ![Context menu.](img/hotbar/context_menu.png)